Hingham, Massachusetts: History

 The bitter trainband controversy dragged on for several years, culminating in stiff fines.
 Eventually a weary Eames, who was in his mid-fifties when the controversy began and who had served Hingham as first militia captain, a selectman, and Deputy in the General Court, threw in the towel and moved to nearby Marshfield where he again served as Deputy and emerged as a leading citizen, despite his brush with the Hingham powers-that-be.

-Although the town was incorporated in 1635, the colonists didn't get around to negotiating purchase from the Wampanoag, the Native American tribe in the region, until three decades later.
+Although the town was incorporated in 1635, the colonists did not get around to negotiating purchase from the Wampanoag, the Native American tribe in the region, until three decades later.
 On July 4, 1665, the tribe's chief sachem, Josiah Wompatuck, sold the township to Capt.
 Joshua Hobart (brother of Rev. Peter Hobart) and Ensign John Thaxter (father of Col. Samuel Thaxter), representatives of Hingham's colonial residents.
 Having occupied the land for 30 years, the Englishmen presumably felt entitled to a steep discount.

 The sum promised Josiah Wompatuck for the land encompassing Hingham was to be paid by two Hingham landowners: Lieut.
 John Smith and Deacon John Leavitt, who had been granted 12 acre on Hingham's Turkey Hill earlier that year.
 Now the two men were instructed to deliver payment for their 12 acre grant to Josiah the chief Sachem.
 The grant to Smith and Leavitt — who together bought other large tracts from the Native Americans for themselves and their partners—was "on condition that they satisfy all the charge about the purchase of the town's land of Josiah—Indian sagamore, both the principal purchase and all the other charge that hath been about it".
 With that payment the matter was considered settled.

 The third town clerk of Hingham was Daniel Cushing, who emigrated to Hingham from Hingham, Norfolk, with his father Matthew in 1638.
 Cushing's meticulous records of early Hingham enabled subsequent town historians to reconstruct much of early Hingham history as well as that of the early families.
 Cushing was rather unusual in that he included the town's gossip along with the more conventional formal record-keeping.